JetBrains/teamcity-documentation/topics/levels-and-priority-of-build-parameters.md

 TeamCity parameters can obtain their values from one or multiple sources listed below.

+* Values from a template selected as the [enforced settings template](build-configuration-template.md#Enforcing+settings+inherited+from+template).
+These values cannot be disabled or overridden by users.

 * The **Parameters** tab of the [Run Custom Build](running-custom-build.md) dialog.

     <img src="dk-params-runcustombuild.png" width="706" alt="Run Custom Build Dialog"/>